Twarner491/TeddyWarner.org/docs/Projects/CornerDesk.md

 *[ISO]: International Organization for Standardization *[Kreg-Jig]: A Pocket-Hole Jig
 *[UPDI]: Unified Program and Debug Interface
-*[AVR]:A Family of microcontrollers developed since 1996 by Atmel *[programmer]: A piece of electronic equipment that arranges written software to configure programmable non-volatile integrated circuits
+*[AVR]: A Family of microcontrollers developed since 1996 by Atmel *[programmer]: A piece of electronic equipment that arranges written software to configure programmable non-volatile integrated circuits
 *[jtag]: Joint Test Action Group
 *[IDE]: Integrated Development Environment